DiidiTheCreator/DiidiTheCreator/README.md

 - 👀 I’m interested in dabbling in gamedev but currently build productivity software.
 - 🌱 I’m currently learning Python... and Korean!
 - 💞️ I’m looking to collaborate on small volunteer projects that can be completed within 6 months or so.
-- 📫 How to reach me irvingcadijah @ gmail (dot) com
+- 📫 How to reach me irvinginquiry @ gmail (dot) com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like to rollerskate!
 (Yes I can skate backwards.
 I get asked this SO often. haha)